 It’s interesting to search for “Ephesians 4” on this site and very quickly you discover just how much God has brought me back to this book, and this particular chapter since I started writing.
 This coming Sunday I will be launching the series by doing an overview of the profound vision that Paul paints in the first three chapters.

 I was privileged to share a sermon series both in Canada and at my church in Hobart that explored this one chapter.

 The central idea of the whole sermon series was that Paul’s vision of the church is radical in the proper sense of the word.

 Radical has come to be synonymous with extreme, but that’s not what it means.
 Radical comes from the same word we get radish from, and it means root.
 Paul’s vision for the church is radical in that it gets to the very root of what the church is meant to be… and it asks some hard questions about what many of us consider the church to be.

 At the heart of Paul’s vision is the understanding that what God is doing in the supernatural realm has very practical implications.

 Ephesians is a book that paints a grand vision in the first half (Chapters 1-3) and then spells out what that means for how we are to live our lives in the second half (Chapters 4-6).

-The whole book of Ephesians, and the whole of Pauls understanding of God’s agenda can be seen spelled out in Ephesians 1:10:
+The whole book of Ephesians and the whole of Pauls understanding of God’s agenda can be seen spelt out in Ephesians 1:10: